Berengarians: Followers of the sect

 It is known that an early supporter of Berengar was Bishop Eusebius of Angers.
 It is also well documented that Geoffrey II, Count of Anjou, was a follower of Berengarian beliefs and played a key role in securing Berengar's release from imprisonment.The historian Belamine said that the supporters numbered 800,000 by 1160.

-His followers were divided on the head of the Eucharist; though they all agreed that the bread and wine were not essentially changed, some allowed it to be changed in effect, though under an impanation, which was the opinion of Berenger himself.
+His followers were divided on the head of the Eucharist; though they all agreed that the bread and wine were not essentially changed, some allowed it to be changed in effect though under an impanation, which was the opinion of Berenger himself.
 Others denied any change at all, and resolved all into figure.
 Yet others allowed a change in part, and others an entire change, with the restriction that to those who presented themselves unworthily, it was changed back again.

 The Italian reformer Gundolfo was said to be an early Berengarian.

-Influence on the reformers
+Influence on Reformers

-As Berengar left no written tracts it is not completely certain how much influence the Berengarians had on the Protestant Reformation.
-While John Calvin rejected the theory of transubstantiation in favor of "pneumatic presence," earlier Martin Luther criticized the making of this teaching into a dogma as well as some of its metaphysical underpinnings and implications.
+As Berengar left no written tracts, it is not completely certain how much influence the Berengarians had on the Protestant Reformation.
+While John Calvin rejected the theory of transubstantiation in favour of "pneumatic presence," Martin Luther had criticised the making of that teaching into a dogma, as well as some of its metaphysical underpinnings and implications.